lyle-nel/Max-Min-SAT-solver/README.md

 # Max-Min-SAT-solver
-Solving Min and Max SAT problems through population based metaheuristics
+Solving Min and Max SAT problems through population based metaheuristics.

 This project includes some of my initial research and ideas around stochastic optimisation of SAT, unweighed MAX-SAT and unweighed MIN-SAT problems using population based metaheuristics.
 This project will very likely include duplicate work and rediscoveries since I was curious how far I could get without consulting the existing literature on SAT optimisation.
+It vexes me a bit that the work is incomplete but I have run out of personal time to continue work on this for the time being.

 ## Performance characteristics:
 One generally observes extremely rapid convergence to >99% clauses satisfied.
 The algorithm spends most of its time improving on the initial >99% convergence.
 Although convergence is faster for smaller instances, it performs nearly equally as well for larger instances.